storyfeet/gob_sh/readme.md

 ### v0.1.3

-Now allows comments "#" to end a line "##" to continue a line" Fix so "\\\n" doesn't insert a new line into output
+* Now allows comments "#" to end a line "##" to continue a line"
+* Fix so "\\\n" doesn't insert a new line into output
+* tab complete works for choosing programs with "./" and "/" (TODO limit to executable)